Skip to content

 ALE files

-If you do not work with Silverstack for metadata synchronization, you should upload an ALE file for metadata by placing it in the root project folder.
-If you need to update metadata, you can just upload a new one.
+If your project is not linked to a Silverstack library, upload an ALE file for metadata by placing it in the root project folder (inside your watch-folder project directory).
+To update metadata, upload a new ALE the same way.

 Info